-Policy: Student Optional Disclosure of Private Mental Health Information.
+Policy: Student Optional Disclosure of Private Mental Health Information (p.
+39).

-Students exercise their option to disclose a designated mental health emergency contact via their student profile on myccc.edu.
+Students exercise their option to disclose a designated mental health emergency contact via their student profile on my.ccc.edu (http:// my.ccc.edu).
 Students may add a designated contact, change their contact, or delete a previously designated contact.